arbaz-khalid/Flexibility-Options-in-HVRE/README.md

    git clone https://github.com/arbaz-khalid/Flexibility-Options-in-HVRE.git
    cd Flexibility-Options-in-HVRE

-- All important packages like pandas, numpy, plotly, ipywidgets, etc. are already mentioned in the notebook.
+**Dependencies**
+The notebook already mentions all important packages, such as pandas, numpy, Plotly, and ipywidgets.